Abdol9900/Write-a-Data-Science-Blog-Post-in-crime-in-Vancouver/README.md

 ## 1-Installation
 #### Anaconda should be installed and to run the code file is not necessary of installing packages.
-Also, the code file it can run in python3, but these python liberals should be installed:
+Also, the code file it can run in python3, but these python libraries should be installed:
 #### 1-	NumPy
 #### 2-	Pandas
 #### 3-	Matplotlib